 -- Some churches, such as the cathedral, the sagrario and most others now forbid photos altogether inside the church --

 The only exception to the tours comes with the closing of particular churches for about a year for renovations - depending on when renovations become inevitable and available.
 More majestic churches unashamedly wait to be appreciated throughout the city and all of Ecuador.

-Speaking of tours, Quito Tours buses glide right under my balcony at least once an hour.
-The word has spread about the wonders of Ecuador, and eager tourists are clicking their cameras in rythmic sequence throughout the day and on into the night.
+Speaking of tours, Quito Tours buses glide right under my balcony at least once an hour from 9 to 9.
+The word has spread about the wonders of Ecuador, and eager tourists are clicking their cameras in rhythmic sequence throughout the day and on into the night.

 A relaxing way to just kick back, explore and discover colonial Quito offers itself in a ride on the horse-driven buggy.
-After 3 PM it parks close to the Plaza Grande downtown Garcia Moreno Street.
+After 3 PM most days, it parks close to the Plaza Grande downtown Garcia Moreno Street.
 For under $5, a person can really savor the Ecuadorian flavor!
-(For more about the delicious flavors, see "Eating In Historic Cntr" and "Eating With a View".
+(For more about the delicious flavors, see "Eating In Historic Cntr" and "Eating With a View".)